 Helping our schools through grocery shopping

 AUMC WPS & ELP are proud to be part of Harris Teeter’s Together in Education program to help raise funds for our school.
 It’s easy and it’s FREE!
-Simply register your VIC card one time, and then give the cashier our code1481 during checkouts and your account will be linked for the entire school year.
+Simply go online to link your VIC card to our school at https://www.harristeeter.com/user/login – or talk to your cashier next time you buy groceries at Harris Teeter.
+Our school’s code number is 1481.
 Once your card is linked, AUMC will receive a percentage of your Harris Teeter brand (Harris Teeter, Premier Selection, H.T.
 Traders, Harris Teeter Naturals, Your Pet, Hunter Farms, Highland Crest, and More Value) purchases credited back to our account.
 This program does not interfere with your VIC Savings or cost you any money.

 Box tops for education: Did you know that you can earn money for our school with products you already buy every time you go shopping?
 Participation is easy: Clip the Box Top Labels from General Mills products you purchase or already have in your pantry.
 Bring them to school and drop them in the collection bin in the office or at Entrance #2.
 It’s that simple! …and it adds up quickly when everyone takes part!
 Box Tops are redeemable for 10¢ each, and we collect labels throughout the entire year.
 Click here for a list of participating products.

 - Three mornings ( M-T-W or **T-W-Th )